Swarup-Ingale/system-security-labs-and-notes/reverse_engineering/metadata_data_py.md

 # Concept
 - We will learn to provide custom generated metadata such as dimensions along with version, headers, etc.
+- Same goes for X86, and C too.

 # Solution
 - Magic Number (Bytes 0-3): Must be exactly (M63.